A Tale of Two Songs: What the Worship in Revelation 5 and 15 Reveals About Jesus

 Rev 15:3-4 ESV – And they sing the song of Moses, the servant of God, and the song of the Lamb, saying, “Great and amazing are your deeds, O Lord God the Almighty!
 Just and true are your ways, O King of the nations!
 Who will not fear, O Lord, and glorify your name?
 For you alone are holy.
 All nations will come and worship you, for your righteous acts have been revealed.”

 Grammatically, the phrase “song of the Lamb” (Grk = ode ho anion) could be understood as a song about the Lamb or a song by the Lamb.
 But several contextual facts show that the latter option is the correct one:

 1. The Lamb is distinguished from the “Lord God the Almighty” in Rev. 21:22.

-Since the subject of the song in Revelation 15 is the “Lord God the Almighty,” this means it cannot be about the Lamb.
+Since the subject of the song in Revelation 15 is the “Lord God the Almighty,” and the Lamb is later distinguished from the “Lord God the Almighty” in Rev. 21:22, the song cannot be about the Lamb.

 2. The song is also called the “song of Moses” (Grk = ode Moses).

 No one would suggest that the song is about Moses, despite the fact that it’s grammatically possible, because the subject of the song is the Lord God.
 Scholars note that the Revelation 15 hymn draws from themes found in the Exodus 15 Song of Moses, which begins this way: